PolisPolitics/slate/source/includes/api/_notes.md

 Attribute | Required? | Description
 --------- | --------- | -----------
-id | true | Id of this record
-securityGroupId | true | Id of the associated securitygroup customerId | true | Id of the associated customer data | true | Note data
+id | true | Id of this record. securityGroupId | true | Id of the associated security group. customerId | true | Id of the associated customer. data | true | Note data.

 ### data

 Attribute | Required? | Description
 --------- | --------- | -----------
-contactId | true | Id of the contact associated with this note text | true | Note text
+contactId | true | Id of the contact associated with this note. text | true | Note text.

 ### meta